D-K-E/graphical-models/paper/paper.md

 functions like inference over graphs.
 Factors are specified by a set of random variables and a function whose domain is the cartesian product of codomains of random variables.
 In all of the libraries above, a factor is specified through an array of values.
 This has no direct implications on the output.
 However, it has implications on the evaluation order of operations.
 Our implementation is lazier and it conforms to the definition provided by Koller and Friedman [see @Koller_Friedman_2009 p.
 106-107].
+The last aspect is also the case for `pgmpy`, however `PyGModels` differs from it with respect to the data structure used in the implementation.

 The last aspect we deem important, is our capacity of doing inference on LWF chain graphs (its theoretical foundations are best explained by S. Lauritzen